TimHanewich/Power-Platform-Assets/Demos/DOC-Parole-Check-In/readme.md

 |[1.0.0.6](https://github.com/TimHanewich/Power-Platform-Assets/releases/download/2/ParoleKiosk_1_0_0_6.zip)|Power BI dashboard as custom page, MD-app theming, Parolee (contact) business process flow|

 ## Portal Content
-The portal content can be found [here](./parole-kiosk-portal.xml).
+The portal content can be downloaded [here](https://github.com/TimHanewich/Power-Platform-Assets/releases/download/3/website.xml).
 You can import this into an environment with the **Portal Records Mover** tool in the XrmToolbox.
 This will import all web content (includes pages, with the full HTML markup and so forth).
-If you have trouble with this important, the raw content is supplied [here](./web-content/) (you can copy and paste).
+If you have trouble with this import, the raw content (of an older version) is supplied [here](./web-content/) (you can copy and paste).

 ## Power BI Report
 You can download the Power BI report (seen above) from [here](https://github.com/TimHanewich/Power-Platform-Assets/releases/download/1/parole-dashboard.pbix).
 This contains both the data and the report.